Alert Source Discuss

 Bundling

-Bundling is the process where a node/bundler collects multiple UserOperations and create a single transaction to submit on-chain.
+Bundling is the process where a node/bundler collects multiple UserOperations and creates a single transaction to submit on-chain.

 During bundling, the bundler should: